SciFracX/FractionalCalculus.jl/docs/src/Integral/symintegral.md

-# Symbolic Fractional Integral
+# Symbolic Fractional Integration

-Similiar with symbolic fractional differentiation in FractionalCalculus.jl, we first define fractional integral rules to implement symbolic fractional integral computing.
+Similiar with symbolic fractional differentiation in FractionalCalculus.jl, we first define fractional integration rules to implement symbolic fractional integration computing.

 All we have to do is to call the ```semiint``` function: